AurelienAllenic/tuto-next-iim-1/README.md

+# About this project

+This project is one of the first exercise of the next documentation.
+It consists of retrieving data from a url, display it, and on click redirect to the todo page with correct id, then load data of  the select object inside that page.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.